 “Ask the artist what they want to sound like.
 So many producers are preoccupied with putting their own stamp on the sound that they forget that they’re producing someone else’s music.”

 Gordon’s artist-led approach has made him a popular choice of producer for many musicians, and his friendly Q&A session at BIMM Berlin has made him even more popular with our students.
-Luckily, we’ll be seeing more of Gordon when he joins BIMM Berlin as visiting faculty on our Music Production course which kicks off in September 2016.
-You can read more about it here.
+Luckily, we’ll be seeing more of Gordon when he joins BIMM Berlin as visiting faculty on our Music Production course.